mjakobs/HCMM_CNVs_wrapper/README.md

 # HCMMCNVs

-HCMMCNVs is a browser-based software for detecting copy number variants (CNVs) using whole exome sequencing (WES) technology
+HCMMCNVs is a browser-based software for detecting copy number variants (CNVs) using whole exome sequencing (WES) technology in combining multiple processed bam inputs with different disease or tumor types.

 ## How to start the software